amxnsxngh/chat-app/README.md

 📡 WebSocket Chat Application

-A real-time chat application using WebSockets, built with Node.js for the backend and React for the frontend.
+This is a real-time chat application built using React for the frontend and WebSocket (Node.js & WebSocket library) for the backend.
+It enables multiple users to connect, send messages, and receive messages instantly.
+The server broadcasts messages to all connected clients except the sender.

 🚀 Features